 If you used Quick Import to bring in your project, Automated Updates will already be enabled every new version of your code.
 To check, you can go to Project > Settings > Update Hooks to view the status and frequency of your updates.

-If you integrated using the Local Plugin, you will need to configure Automated Updates by installing the plugin and copying configuration into your CI.
+If you integrated using the CLI, you will need to configure Automated Updates by installing the CLI and copying configuration into your CI.
 See relevant documentation below: